Diet & Weight Loss

 HIIT stands for high intensity interval training, and it’s a great way to build muscle without spending hours in the gym.
 The idea is to go all out for a short period of time, followed by a slower pace that allows you to recover.
 Think of jogging or sprinting all out for 30 seconds, followed by a minute or two of rest, then repeat.
 Short bursts of high-intensity exercises keep your heart rate up while adding lean muscle.
 More muscle mass equals calories burned on a daily basis.
 Also, the more lean muscle you have, the higher your metabolism is.

 Focusing on cardio workouts like running or biking are great for your heart health, but make sure you do weight training workouts as well, to complement your muscle growth.
-Read more to find the best workout to get the body you want.
+These 9 inspirational weight-loss stories might spark motivation, too.

 Call for backup

 Drastic weight loss from a quick-fix diet is usually due mostly to losing water weight.
 At best a crash diet could help you drop a few pounds.
 At worst, it could leave you feeling weak and tired and make you sick.

 Before you jump on the latest crash diet that promises drastic results, think twice about the impact on your physical and mental health.